When you have been injured, you need stewart law offices

 Following your injury event, your employer’s workers’ comp policy should pay you 66.67% of your average weekly pay up to a limit, according to the South Carolina Workers’ Compensation Commission.

 If your injury prevents you from ever working again, you could be eligible to receive disability benefits for the rest of your life.
-Phone our North Carolina and South Carolina workers’ comp law firm to find out more about becoming one of our clients.
-We have law offices in Columbia, Rock Hill, Spartanburg and Beaufort to help you.
+Phone our South Carolina workers’ comp law firm to find out more about becoming one of our clients.

 The South Carolina Workers’ Compensation Lawyers at Stewart Law Offices Can Help You